fusioncharts/dev_centre_docs/fusiontime/getting-started/change-default-aggregation.md

     }
 }
 ```

+The chart looks like as shown below:

+{% embed_ftChart binning-sample-on-column-chart %}

 Here, the empty arrays have been specified for `month`, `day` and `minute`.
 So, no binning will happen for these time units, and likewise, such time units will not be considered for data binning.
 A side result of the above json config is that the binning has been restricted by 6hrs on the higher side and 3hrs on the lower side, so maximum and minimum binning has applied.